edison914/Ab-Clone-Express/README.md

     }
   },
   bookings: { //to store all spots related info.
     `This state is to be implemented/used in later features.
-Not currently use` }
+Not currently use.` }
 }
 ```